XO3D Studio · 3D Artist

 Understanding of Anatomy and Proportions

-Essential for character modeling to ensure that figures are believable.
+Essential for character modelling to ensure that figures are believable.

 Soft Skills.